agrosner/DBFlow/usage2/ListBasedQueries.md

 DBFlow makes it easy using the `FlowCursorList`, for simple `BaseAdapter`-like methods, or the `FlowQueryList`, which implements the `List` interface.

+As of 3.1.+, we recommend using the corresponding `Builder` classes to make constructing these collections even easier.

 Getting one of these lists is as simple as:

 ```java